Automate

 • HashiCorp Vault integration via VAULT_AUTH for secret injection

-• HTML, PDF, and OpenTelemetry JSON reports — same output, desktop or terminal
+• HTML, PDF, and JSON reports, the same output whether you run on the desktop or in a terminal

 # Run a flow with 5 parallel workers on staging